Overview of the Snowflake Connector for Spark¶

 The exchange of data between the two systems is facilitated through a Snowflake internal stage that the connector creates and manages:

-- Upon connecting to Snowflake and initializing a session, the connector creates the internal stage.
+- Upon connecting to Snowflake and initializing a session in Snowflake, the connector creates the internal stage.